-Retail search volume saw strong growth over the U.S. Thanksgiving festive weekend with an increased emphasis on pickup options, but there was less prominence of queries specific to Black Friday and Cyber Monday.
+Retail search volume saw strong growth over the U.S. Thanksgiving holiday weekend with an increased emphasis on pickup options, but there was less prominence of queries specific to Black Friday and Cyber Monday.

 A different kind of Black Friday weekend